-While looking for a post-secondary educational institution, look into which province you wish to graduate from, whether the institution is a Designated Learning Institute according to the Federal Canadian Government or not, their fee structure, courses and programs.
+While looking for a post-secondary educational institution, look into which province you wish to graduate from, whether the institution is a Designated Learning Institute according to the Federal Canadian Government or not, and their fee structure, courses, and programs.

 Top Canadian Universities

-We have compiled a list of Universities and colleges in each of the provinces in Canada that you can procure a study visa to get your education in.
-The government of Canada along with the Immigrants Refugees Citizenship Canada have designed many programs to welcome international students to study in Canada as well as a chance for them to gain permanent residence in Canada and Canadian citizenship.
+We have compiled a list of Universities and colleges in each of the provinces in Canada where you can procure a study visa to get your education.
+The government of Canada along with the Immigrants Refugees Citizenship Canada has designed many programs to welcome international students to study in Canada as well as a chance for them to gain permanent residence in Canada and Canadian citizenship.